Do Androids Dream of Electronic Sheep

 Tony Parker has done a really good job of interpreting the original and breathing life into it as a graphic novel.
 He brings it to life to Dick’s work, in particular the entropy of the environment.
 In particular the phenomenon of ‘kipple’ and philosophy of Mercerism which underpins much of the novel.
 It is a credit to Parker that he managed to keep the visuals distinct from the iconic style of Blade Runner.

 My one criticism of the Parker adaption is that it is an unwieldy book and the binding comes apart under the weight of the pages.
-As for the content, I think Parker’s adaption is a better way of taking in Dick’s novel – which has been listed as one of the 100 books you need to read (at least according to the Times Educational Supplement).
+As for the content, I think Parker’s adaption is a great way of taking in Dick’s novel.
+Do Androids Dream of Electronic Sheep is important for the way it shaped culture and technology.
+The book foreshadowed cyberpunk culture.
+It has been listed as one of the 100 books you need to read (at least according to the Times Educational Supplement).
 More on Do Androids Dream… here.
 More book reviews here.